Reading time 5 minutes. Use our table of content for a quick read.

 At the same time, rental prices in the area also went up, faster than people thought they would, and also faster than the tourist’s money could come, this meant a rise in prices all around, which has brought up complaints among the locals.

 This has made experts in the real estate market worried about the future of the area, but the prices are still recovering, and the expansion of the urban areas is still quite aggressive.
-This all means that, in the current market, investments in this area are healthy in general but at the same time we can see some speculation in certain specific areas and the future of the tourism in the area is not yet a sure thing, may be due to the underinvestments of the authorities.
+This all means that, in the current market, investments in this area are healthy in general.
+Still, at the same time we can see some speculation in certain specific areas and the future of tourism in the area is not yet a sure thing, maybe due to the underinvestments of the authorities.